On Building O3DE for macOS

 1 July, 2o23: This appears to be fixed.

-Undaunted, I went to the O3DE GitHub page to obtain the source.
-The README.md calls out that the project uses Git LFS.
-I tried to enable that with the Git version that macOS offers to install when you type git into a fresh terminal before XCode finishes downloading, but it kept complaining that lfs wasn't a recognized command.
+wasn't a recognized command.
 I ended up using GitHub desktop, which cloned the repository with no issues.
 It even offered to enable LFS for me once it finished.
 Neato!

 Since I (severely) lack expertise in macOS development, Google pointed me to this document from the NYU Tandon School of Engineering indicating how I might proceed to build an OpenGL project using CMake and XCode:

-• Install Homebrew
+- Install Homebrew

-• Use CMake to generate an XCode project
+in the terminal) - Use CMake to generate an XCode project

 Once I got the project open in XCode, I pressed the little play button on the left panel.
 It popped up a little dialog warning me that the project was configured for a custom architecture, and asking if I wanted XCode to switch it to one with Apple Silicon support.
 Due to naivety and hubris, I pressed Update and Build, and let it do its thing while I tried to find the specific moment in an hour and six minute video where the dude said something that I thought would be funny to quote in my writeup.